nsaqui4c/CSS_learn/README.md

 * Hardware pixel -> A hardware pixel is an individual dot of light in the display.
 * Software pixel -> Also called a CSS pixel in the web world, is a unit of measurement.
 The device manufacturer determines how many hardware pixels equals one software pixel, a concept known as the device pixel ratio.

-Basically Inch is equal to 96 px, but mobiles have  higher pixel density and this rule does not work therefore they tweak it.
+Basically Inch is equal to <b>96px</b>, but mobiles have  higher pixel density and this rule does not work therefore they tweak it.
 This results in a website which are not responsive and give same design as shown in PC.

 To overcome to this we neet to add viewport as scale rather then jsut pixel, so that device can adjust their
 ```html